IBM-Developer-Advocacy-India/NASSCOM-IBM-hackathon/README.md

 #### 5\.
 Will I need to do a separate submission to the global challenge?

-As stated earlier, India challenge submissions will only be considered for the Call for Code India Virtual Hack.
+As stated earlier, this challenge submissions will only be considered for the Call for Code India Virtual Hack.
 You will need to create a separate submission to the global challenge as given in the portal. [https://callforcode.org/submit/](https://callforcode.org/submit/)

 ### Timeline